-A CPZ is an area where all on-street parking is controlled.
+A Controlled Parking Zone (CPZ) is an area where all on-street parking is controlled.
 You are only allowed to park in designated parking bays and parking on the rest of the kerb is subject to yellow line restrictions.

 There are signs at the entry roads to all CPZs showing the hours during which the controls and restrictions are in force.

-All double yellow line restrictions in the borough will operate 24 hours a day seven days a week including public and bank holidays.
+- All double yellow line restrictions in the borough operate 24 hours a day, seven days a week including public and bank holidays.
 They are enforceable whether or not there is a sign displayed.

-Single yellow lines operate at the same time as the CPZ unless they have a specific time plate stating otherwise.
+- Single yellow lines operate at the same time as the CPZs unless they have a specific time plate stating otherwise.

 If a vehicle is parked without a permit or the driver breaks any other rules they will be liable for a Penalty Charge Notice.